tstabla/Vue.js-starter/README.md

 [SEE DEMO](https://tstabla.github.io/Vue.js-starter/)

-Sometimes maybe you need use some PHP scripts, then just use files with .php extension and also change file extensions in */app/main.js* on line *13 & 16*.
+Sometimes maybe you need use some PHP scripts, then just use files with .php extension and also change line *8* in */app/app-router.js* or remove it.

 Switch to branch *`php`* for example.